pikakid98/decluttertube/README.md

 `CleanSideBar` Cleans pointless categories from the YouTube sidebar

-`DONTHitTheBell` Removes all of the "Bell notifcation options" from the subscribe dropdown `*1`
+`DONTHitTheBell` Removes all of the "Bell notifcation options" from the subscribe dropdown [[Known to cause issues]](https://github.com/Git-Pikakid98/decluttertube#1-this-filter-currently-causes-playlist-features-to-go-missing-im-finding-a-way-to-fix-this)

-`FeatureCreep` Removes all of the "Bell notifcation options" from the subscribe dropdown `*2`
+`FeatureCreep` Removes all of the "Bell notifcation options" from the subscribe dropdown [[Known to cause issues]](https://github.com/Git-Pikakid98/decluttertube#2-a-combination-of-this-and-idontneednohelp-on-the-new-ui-which-isnt-available-at-the-moment-for-certain-accounts-causes-important-features-to-vanish)

 `IJustWannaJam` Removes pointless fluff from YouTube Music